-The herb is said to cause relaxation and relieve stress.
+Lavender is a beautiful flowering herb that produces purple flowers and leaves similar to rosemary.
+Although lavender leaves are not edible, its flowers are.
+Flowers are often dried and mixed into batters and the oil of the flower can be used for essential oils or to flavor icings.
+The herb is said to relieve stress.
 Lavender has blue-gray leaves and a very fragrant scent.
 Its stalks can be added to bouquets.
 In addition to its beautiful appearance and fragrant flowers, lavender also attracts pollinators to the garden.
 Many gardeners use lavender as an edging plant along borders or walkways.

-Before Planting: Lavender should be planted outside after the last spring frost.
-You can also begin lavender inside and once the plants have their first set of leaves, transplant them to their final spot outdoors.
+lavender should be planted outside after the last spring frost.
+You can also begin lavender inside and once the plants have their first set of leaves, transplant them to their final spot outside.
 However, if beginning inside, use a vermiculite mix instead of traditional potting mix to allow for better drainage.

-Fertilizer: Lavender plants typically grow best in soil with poor nutrients.
+Once the plant begins to grow in the spring, side dress it with a 5-10-5 fertilizer but apply lightly.
+Lavender plants typically grow best in soil with poor nutrients.
 Over-fertilizing the plant can cause an excess in leaves and limited fragrant flowers.
 A more natural way to fertilize lavender is by placing an inch of compost around the plant.
-Do not fertilize the plant in the fall, as this will encourage new growth that will then be killed by the winter months.
+Do not fertilize the plant in the fall, a this will encourage new growth that will then be killed by the winter months.

 You can find different varieties of lavender seeds at Urban Farmer.